kaosnyrb/Undaunted/README.md

 * Dynamically place forms in any Cell in any Worldspace.
 Skyrim's main world has roughly 18,000 different places this mod can spawn.
 * Code for placing in Interior cells also exists, but currently isn't used to stop bandit raids of Belethor's General Goods.
 * Json Configuration for Enemy groups.
 Currently using default levelled lists but any mod that edits them should work with Undaunted.
-* Quest tracking for dynamically placed enemies.
+* Quest tracking for dynamically placed enemies with dynamic objective text.
 * Very mod compatible, currently only adds 2 items to the world.
 * Support for Mod created enemies that aren't placed into the default leveled lists via a Mod name + base form lookup.
 * Currently supports 4 Spawn types: Enemy, BountyDecoration, SpawnEffect, EndEffect
+* Rewards bounties with a random piece of Armour or Weapon from any loaded mod.
+Checks gameplay values against current level to balance this so level 10 players will get up to level 10 gear etc

 ## Known issues/WIP

-* Rewards in an early state
 * Bounty tracking doesn't persist between sessions.
 Meaning you can only complete a bounty in the session you started it.
 * More advanced encounters.
 This system is able to spawn objects with scripts attached to them.